utah-cs3550-fa24/assignments/hw3.md

 ==========================

 **Status**: Draft \
-**Due**: Phase 1 due **20 Oct**, Phase 2--6 due **27 Oct**
+**Due**: Phase 1 due **20 Sep**, Phase 2--6 due **27 Sep**

 About
 -----

 In this assignment you'll write a backend for the frontend you developed in [Assignmets 1](hw1.md) [and 2](hw2.md).
-The grading application will then become usable: all pages will be generated from a database, and you will be able to grade students' assignments:
+The grading application will then generate all pages using a database, and you'll be able to edit the data via Django's admin interface.
+You will:

 - Create models in Django to describe your application's data
 - Query those models to extract view-relevant data
 - Use templates to generate views from data
-- Modify data in response to form submissions

-The assignment is due Friday, 27 Oct before midnight.
+The assignment is due Friday, 27 Sep before midnight.
 The course's normal extension policy applies.
 Hand in your finished assignment by pushing it to your repository on Github.